A few years ago while living in New Zealand, I went skydiving.

-I jumped out of a plane from 16,000 feet in the air, and though it’s not something I would usually find appealing (the kind of thrills I prefer are exploratory, rather than physically jolting), I had a good time with it.
+I jumped out of a plane from 16,000 feet in the air, and though it’s not something I would usually find appealing (the kind of thrills I prefer are exploratory rather than physically jolting), I had a good time with it.
 I’m glad I agreed to go.

 But why did I agree if it wasn’t something I thought I would enjoy?
-Why, when my friend asked if I was keen to partake, did I say, “Sure,” rather than, “Nah, I’d rather do anything else”?
+Why, when a friend asked if I was keen to partake, did I say, “Sure,” rather than, “Nah, I’d rather do anything else”?

 I didn’t want to lower my ceiling.
 That is, I didn’t want to place a limit on what I would do.

-I prefer my ceiling high; so high that I can’t even see where it is.
+I prefer my ceiling high: so high that I can’t even see where it is.

-Looking at those two examples, there’s a big contrast, but both groups have similarly sized rooms.
+Looking at those two examples, there’s a big contrast, but both groups have similarly scaled rooms.
 They might live on different floors in the same building, but one doesn’t have any more space in which to move around than the other.

 For me, freedom is vital: I want to have a lot of space to move around.

-That means I have to always be raising my ceiling while lowering my floor: increasing my ambitions and expectations for myself, while at the same time lowering my minimum standards so that I can still have a good time even when things are less than optimal.
+That means I have to always be raising my ceiling while lowering my floor: increasing my ambitions and expectations for myself, while at the same time lowering my minimum standards so that I can have a good time even when things are less than optimal.

 People with high ceilings and high floors are trapped by their own standards, missing out on much of what the world has to offer as a consequence.